ParetoYXE/geoHash/README.md

 ## The Seed

   The Seed is essentially what gives each sever node a concept of "value" or "weight" within the network.
 Each Seed is an encrypted log that is locked both by the original owner of the nodes secret key and the unique GPS coordinates used to initially generate it.
-This seed will grow in complexity as users interact with the node in the manner specified by the owner.
-  For this initial development the owner will assumed to running an encrypted chat log where the clients remain anonymous and all logs are preserved privetly unless made public by the node owner.
+This seed will grow in complexity as users interact with the node in the manner specified by the owner.For this initial development the owner will assumed to running an encrypted chat log where the clients remain anonymous and all logs are preserved privetly unless made public by the node owner.

+## THE API
+  The initial API will be simple but will be scalable for multiple features utilizing the seed and network.
+Initially the only client side interaction allowed on "open nodes" those fully accessible to the public for client side interactions will be for the use of a chat room.
+These APIS will allow  the following client side functions,
+    -Load_Logs()
+    -Write_to_Logs()
+    -Connect_to_Node
+    -Disconnect_from_Node